The Trundle: Background

-The Trundle archaeological site includes a causewayed enclosure and an Iron Age hillfort.
+The Trundle archaeological site includes a causewayed enclosure and a hillfort.
 Causewayed enclosures are a form of earthwork that was built in northwestern Europe, including the southern British Isles, in the early Neolithic.
 Causewayed enclosures are areas that are fully or partially enclosed by ditches interrupted by gaps, or causeways, of unexcavated ground, often with earthworks and palisades in some combination.
 The use to which these enclosures were put has long been a matter of debate.
 The causeways are difficult to explain in military terms since they would have provided multiple ways for attackers to pass through the ditches to the inside of the camp, though it was suggested they could have been sally ports for defenders to emerge from and attack a besieging force.

 Evidence of attacks at some sites provided support for the idea that the enclosures were fortified settlements.
 They may have been seasonal meeting places, used for trading cattle or other goods such as pottery.
 There is also evidence that they played a role in funeral rites: material such as food, pottery, and human remains was deliberately deposited in the ditches.
 The construction of an enclosure took only a short time, which implies significant organization since substantial labour would have been required for clearing the land, preparing trees for use as posts or palisades, and digging the ditches.

 Over seventy causewayed enclosures are known in the British Isles, and they are one of the most common types of an early Neolithic site in western Europe.
 About a thousand are known in all.
 They began to appear at different times in different parts of Europe: dates range from before 4000 BC in northern France, to shortly before 3000 BC in northern Germany, Denmark, and Poland.
 The enclosures in southern Britain began to appear shortly before 3700 BC, and continued to be built for at least 200 years; in a few cases, they continued to be used as late as 3300 to 3200 BC.